-Use housing resources to learn more about how your ancestors provided for their families.
+Use housing resources to learn more about how your ancestors provided a home for their families.

 Where did your ancestors live; where did they call home?
 What were the features of their dwelling?
 Learning more about the homes of our ancestors can help us to learn more about their daily lives and their values.
 Looking beyond the names and dates of genealogy research, looking into the history of a house can add depth to a family history.
 For more information about researching the history of a house, read the House Histories GenGuide.